SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_IPVPN_Collector.md

 ## About

-This connector is part of a larger setup and works together with the **Ziggo IPVPN CPE Manager**, **Ziggo IPVPN Provisioning**, **Ziggo Modem Outage Check**, **Skyline IAM DB** and **Skyline IAM DB Provision** drivers.
+This connector is part of a larger setup and works together with the **Ziggo IPVPN CPE Manager**, **Ziggo IPVPN Provisioning**, **Ziggo Modem Outage Check**, **Skyline IAM DB** and **Skyline IAM DB Provision** connectors.
 As part of this setup, an extra database (IAM DB) is required.
-This extra database contains tables and storage procedures that, together with the aforementioned drivers, form the complete Ziggo CPE solution.
+This extra database contains tables and storage procedures that, together with the aforementioned connectors, form the complete Ziggo CPE solution.

 An element will poll multiple modems at the same time through SNMP.
 Every modem gets polled once every 5 minutes to retrieve rapidly changing data and once every 24 hours to retrieve slowly changing data.